mkwzzz/AIPscripts_DLG/README.md

 # AIPscripts_DLG
 Scripts used to create AIPs for the Digital Library of Georgia for ingest into preservation repository
 ************************
 These files are presented with no guarantees of fitness for a particular purpose, safety, or that they will work for your needs.
 They are very specific to our workflow and rely on a particular folder structure (noted below) to work.
-Please be sure to **_always_** work from a copy of your data!
-However, with those caveats in mind I hope you can figure out a way to reuse them to save some time and trouble.
+Please be sure to **always** work from a copy of your data!
+However, with those caveats in mind I hope they are useful.
 ************************
 This process requires a number of dependencies that are not included in this distribution, but all are freely available online.
 All of these should be available from your system path so that they can be run on the command line: